 Anyone can apply!
 Whether you’re a student, a professional, an artist, a writer, a developer, a designer or an enthusiast, the competition is open to all.
 It’s also an international competition, open to all outside the UK.
 Entries do need to be in English.
 For the Competitions Rules click here

 How Do I Submit My Work?

 Each entry for the if:book, and Unicorn Student prizes should be submitted by email to firstname.lastname@example.org

 Friday November 24th 2017 12 noon GMT.

-Closing date for students is Friday 15th December 2017 by 12 noon GMT.
+Closing date for the Unicorn Student Prize is Friday 15th December 2017 by 12 noon GMT.

 Dot Award: send to email@example.com by Friday November 24th 2017 12 noon GMT.

 Gorkana Journalism Awards: send to firstname.lastname@example.org by Friday November 24th 2017 12 noon GMT.

 Each emailed entry should contain an active URL for the judges to access your work.
 However, if your entry is for viewing on a mobile phone, wearable, or other electronic device, please provide clear instructions on how to view your piece.
 NB Make sure you include the word MAIN, STUDENT, DOT, or JOURNALISM in the subject line of the email, so we know which award/s you wish to be considered for.
 Students can submit to all of the categories; shortlisted journalistic pieces are also considered for the Main prize.

 Each entry should contain the following information within the text of the entry email: